 Many time management systems have already challenged Chaos and tried to fight it as with the Lernaean hydra: when one head was chopped, three grew back.
 Chaos management was more artful.
 He decided not to fight Chaos, but to tame it.
-At first, he noticed that name Chaos was not scary at all but nice, and took its name to himself.
+First, he noticed that the name of Chaos was not so scary but nice, and took it as his own.
 Then he studied Chaos’s habits and found out what kind of sugar it loves.
 Finally, time management concluded that Chaos is a cutie, and we cannot do without it.
 And there are the reasons.

 Not everything is in your hands (and this is a big relief)